 The two vaccines are considered equally effective and Nevadans are encouraged to take which ever vaccine is offered.

-The Johnson & Johnson vaccine, referred to as the Janssen vaccine, is not currently being administered in Nevada as health care specialist re-evaluate its use and reported side effects.
+The Johnson & Johnson vaccine, referred to as the Janssen vaccine, is again a vaccination option after national health care administrators re-evaluated its use and reported side effects, determining it to be safe for use.
 The Janssen vaccine requires only one shot.
 The vaccine developed by Johnson & Johnson takes an approach that is designed to instruct human cells to make the SARS-2 protein which then triggers an immune response.

-Locations where you can get the COVID-19 vaccine in Clark County
+COVID-19 vaccine clinics and pharmacies in Clark County

 COVID-19 Prioritization and Eligibility for Vaccination Chart & Info

 Make an appointment on the Health District website

 What you should know if you have an underlying health condition.

 3150 Paradise Road in the C-1 area of the facility’s Central Hall